visualia/visualia/docs/components/v-svg.md

 #### Centered

-In many circumstances it is useful to set the SVG coordinate system to the center of the SVG, especially when working on radial symmetry.
+In many circumstances it is handy to set the SVG coordinate system to the center of the SVG, especially when working on radial symmetry.
 While it is possible to adjust `viewBox` attribute values manually, its easier to use `centered` attribute on `<v-svg>`:

 ```md{1}
 <v-svg centered width="200" height="200">